Donald Riegle: U.S. Senator

-Riegle was elected to the United States Senate in 1976 over Republican Marvin Esch.
+Riegle did not run for reelection to the House in 1976, but announced his candidacy for the U.S. Senate to succeed retiring Senator Philip Hart and defeated Secretary of State Richard H. Austin and fellow Congressman James G. O'Hara in the Democratic primary.
+He defeated Republican Congressman Marvin L. Esch in the general election.
 On December 30, 1976, before Riegle's term was set to begin, he was appointed early by Governor William Milliken due to the death of Senator Hart for the term ending January 3, 1977.
-He was reelected to the Senate in 1982 and again in 1988.
-Riegle's 1988 election was the largest Democratic margin of victory in the state's history until being surpassed by Carl Levin in 2008.
+He was reelected in 1982 and 1988.
+Riegle's 1988 election was the largest Democratic margin of victory in the state's history until being surpassed by Carl Levin's election victory in 2008.
 Riegle did not seek re-election in 1994.

-He served as chairman of the Senate Committee on Banking, Housing, and Urban Affairs, 1989–1995.
-Riegle also served on the Senate Committee on Finance, where he served as Chairman of the Subcommittee on Health for Families and the Uninsured, the Senate Committee on Labor and Human Resources, where he served as Chairman of the Subcommittee on Alcoholism and Drug Abuse, the Senate Committee on Commerce, Science and Transportation, where he served as the Chairman of the Subcommittee on Science and Space, and was a member of the Senate Committee on Budget from 1979 to 1995.
+He served as chairman of the Senate Committee on Banking, Housing, and Urban Affairs from 1989 to 1995.
+Riegle also served on the Senate Finance Committee, where he served as Chairman of the Subcommittee on Health for Families and the Uninsured; the Senate Committee on Labor and Human Resources, where he served as Chairman of the Subcommittee on Alcoholism and Drug Abuse; the Senate Committee on Commerce, Science and Transportation, where he served as the Chairman of the Subcommittee on Science and Space; and was a member of the Senate Committee on Budget from 1979 to 1995.

-In the area of banking reform, Riegle led the efforts to enact the "Federal Deposit Insurance Corporation Improvement Act of 1991 ("FDICIA"), which preserved the ability of the Federal Deposit Insurance Corporation (FDIC) to protect depositors and reformed the way banks are run and regulated.
+In the area of banking reform, Riegle led the efforts to enact the Federal Deposit Insurance Corporation Improvement Act of 1991 (FDICIA), which preserved the ability of the Federal Deposit Insurance Corporation (FDIC) to protect depositors and reformed the way banks are run and regulated.
 The FDICIA also restricted the "too big to fail policy", strengthened regulation of foreign banks in the U.S., and expanded disclosure requirements for banks to consumers.

 Riegle also led the effort to create a system of community development banks.
-The "Riegle Community Development and Regulatory Improvement Act of 1994" established the Community Development financial institutions Fund to seed and support financial institutions dedicated to supporting community development.
+The Riegle Community Development and Regulatory Improvement Act of 1994 established the Community Development Financial Institutions Fund to seed and support financial institutions dedicated to supporting community development.
 The legislation also provided increased consumer protections for high rate home equity loans, contained measures to increase credit availability to small businesses, streamline the regulation of depository institutions, and reform the National Flood Insurance Program.